-Vahisha Hasan is a faith-rooted organizer working at the intersections of faith, social justice, and mental health.
-She is the Executive Director of Movement in Faith, facilitator, social justice trainer, minister, and writer with a deeply prophetic voice and imagination for how faith communities can be an active part of healing and collective liberation.
+Vahisha Hasan (she/her) is a faith-rooted organizer moving at the intersections of faith, social justice, and mental health.
+She is the Executive Director of Movement in Faith, a project of Transform Network.
+She is a powerful public speaker, transformative facilitator, social justice trainer, minister, and writer with a deeply prophetic voice and imagination for how faith communities can be an active part of healing and collective liberation.

-She has offered emotional support in times of social justice responses in Asheville NC, Charlotte NC, Charlottesville VA, Ferguson MO, New Market TN, and St. Louis MO.
-In addition to penning book reviews, journal articles, and online publications, she has published three editions of Resipiscence: A Lenten Devotional for Dismantling White Supremacy, 2018-2020.
+In addition to penning book reviews, journal articles, online publications, and writing a bachelor’s curriculum in Applied Psychology, she has curated and co-edited three editions of Resipiscence: A Lenten Devotional for Dismantling White Supremacy, 2018-2020.